Routes explained

 PGCE: the Postgraduate Certificate in Education (PGCE) is a one- or two-year academic qualification that can be achieved during teacher training.

-PGDE: a Postgraduate Diploma in Education (PGDE) is worth double the credits of a Post Graduate Certificate in Education (PGCE), which means it’s easier to upgrade it to a Master’s degree.
+PGDE: Postgraduate Diploma in Education (PGDE) is worth double the credits of a Post Graduate Certificate in Education (PGCE), which means it’s easier to upgrade it to a Master’s degree.

 Early Years Initial Teacher Training (EYITT): a number of postgraduate Early Years Initial Teacher Training (EYITT) programmes are available via university or school-led training routes.
 All lead to Early Years Teacher Status (EYTS) on successful completion.
 EYTS allows you to specialise in working with children up to five years old only.